 The serializer has the capability to send specific SYNC patterns consisting of nine ones and nine zeros, switching at the input clock rate.
 The transmission of SYNC patterns enables the deserializer to lock to the serializer signal within a deterministic time frame.
 The transmission of SYNC patterns is selected via the SYNC input on the serializer.
-Upon receiving a valid SYNC pulse (wider than 6 clock cycles), 1024 cycles of SYNC pattern are sent.
+Upon receiving a valid SYNC pulse (wider than 6 clock cycles), 1026 cycles of SYNC pattern are sent.

 When the deserializer detects edge transitions at the serial input, it attempts to lock to the embedded clock information.
 The deserializer LOCKB output remains inactive while its clock/data recovery (CDR) locks to the incoming data or SYNC patterns present on the serial input.
 When the deserializer locks to the serial data, the LOCKB output goes active.
 When LOCKB is active, the deserializer outputs represent incoming serial data.
 One approach is to tie the deserializer LOCKB output directly to the SYNC input of the transmitter.
-This assures that enough SYNC patterns are sent to achieve deserializer lock.